wumingx89/TwitterLite/README.md

 - [x] Added loading hud to home timeline view
 - [x] If the user is typing a tweet and hits cancel, app will prompt user to confirm exiting
 - [x] The character countdown while tweeting changes to red when there are 20 or less characters left, like in the real Twitter app.
-- [x] Retweeting and favoriting animations on the home timeline view (Similar to what's there in the real app)
+- [x] Retweeting and favoriting animations, similar to what's in the real app
+- [x] Retweeting will show an action sheet similar to what's in the real app
+- [x] Added app icon and launch screen image

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Both the tweet cell and the tweet detail views allow the user to reply/retweet/favorite a tweet.
 So there seems to be a lot of shared functionality.
 I'm wondering if there's a good way to reuse code here?
-2.
+2. I'm interested in learning more about how to embed video playback/images into table view cell.

 ## Video Walkthrough